-Assets of Those Disqualified, Ineligible or Excluded By Law
+1. Assets of Those Disqualified, Ineligible or Excluded By Law

-The assets of ineligible members are not counted in determining the AG's eligibility.
+The assets of non-AG members are not counted in determining the AG's eligibility.

-However, disqualified individuals and individuals excluded by law must have their assets deemed to the AG.
+However, ineligible aliens, disqualified individuals and individuals excluded by law must have their assets deemed to the AG.
 See Section 9.1,A for a list of disqualified individuals and those excluded by law.

-The same asset exclusions which apply to AG members also apply to those who are disqualified or excluded by law.
+The same asset exclusions which apply to AG members also apply to ineligible aliens and those who are disqualified or excluded by law.